preritj/Advanced-Lane-Finding/README.md

 ![](output_images/thresholding/white.png)
 ![](output_images/thresholding/white_challenge.png)

 From the above images, it can be seen that using positive and negative gradients allows us to differentiate between lane lines from shadow lines and other irrelevant road markings.
-Concretely, for lane lines, positive and negative threshold lines always appear together.
+Concretely, for lane lines, positive and negative threshold lines always appear in vicinity.
 Here are the results for applying gradient thresholds on 'S' channel and yellow color selection:

 ![](output_images/thresholding/yellow.png)